dariosaldia/kafka_fundamentals/labs/lab4_delivery_semantics/README.md

 - Writes messages and consumer offsets as part of the transaction.
 - Commits or aborts the transaction atomically.

 This lab sets up the configuration (`lab4.exactlyonce`) but does not fully implement EOS.
-A later lab will extend this.

 ## 🧼 Behavior & Expected Output